monktastic/hackmd/wip/podcast/evil-bullets.md

 ## Ch 1: evil

-- Evil is insanely clever, and its greatest trick is to cause us to overlook its presence within our own minds.
-  - To the extent that we do see it, we believe it's there to help us fight the "real evil" out there.
+- Evil's greatest trick is to convince you that it doesn't exist within your own mind; or if it does, that it exists to fight the evil "out there."

 - It hides our own hypocrisy from us while making us highly sensitive to it in others.
 We excuse our own, while condemning it in others.

 - That's because our evil has us convinced that we are fundamentally good, unlike them.
 Therefore, we don't have to play by the same rules.